Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Preliminaries

+During inference, NMC selects for each test sample's feature vector the class with the smallest Euclidean distance \citep{janson_simple_2022} or highest cosine similarity \citep{zhou_revisiting_2023} with its class prototype.
+Considering the cosine similarity measure and some $\vx \in \test$, the predicted class label is obtained by:

-where $\lVert\cdot\rVert$ denotes the $\normltwo$ norm.
+where $\lVert\cdot\rVert$ denotes the $\normltwo$-norm.
 However, it was found that the assumption of an isotropic covariance of features (i.e., features are mutually uncorrelated) that is made under \cref{eq:cosine-sim-classifier} does not hold for pre-trained models.
-To account for correlations between features as a means to better ``calibrate'' similarity measures, class-prototype methods that leverage second-order statistics were proposed \cite{panos_first_2023,mcdonnell_ranpac_2023}.
-One such method is based on the closed-form ordinary least square solution \cite{murphy_machine_2012} to ridge regression \cite{hoerl_ridge_1970}, which is very effective in decorrelating class prototypes in CL \cite{mcdonnell_ranpac_2023}.
-It takes Gram matrix $\mG$ and class-prototypes (or, regressands) $\vc_y$ that are aggregated via summation (instead of averaging to obtain $\overline{\vc}_y$) to yield:
+To account for correlations between features as a means to better ``calibrate'' similarity measures, class-prototype methods that leverage second-order statistics are proposed \citep{panos_first_2023,mcdonnell_ranpac_2023}.
+One such method is based on the closed-form ordinary least square solution to ridge regression~\citep{murphy_machine_2012}, which is very effective in decorrelating class prototypes in CL \citep{mcdonnell_ranpac_2023}.
+It takes Gram matrix $\mG$ and class prototypes (or, regressands) $\vc_y$ that are aggregated via summation (instead of averaging to obtain $\overline{\vc}_y$, cf. \cref{eq:mean-class-prototype} with $\frac{1}{K}$ omitted) to yield:

 for a regression parameter $\lambda \geq 0$, $d_L$-dimensional identity matrix $\mI$, and $\mG$ expressed as summation over outer products as